-II.E.3.
+II.E.2.
 The Permittee shall conduct inspections of used oil storage containers, tanks and secondary containment systems in accordance with Attachment 2 (Safety, Security and Inspection Forms) of this Permit.
 The Permittee shall record the inspector’s name, the time and date of the inspection and the condition of the tanks, storage containers and secondary containment systems.
 The Permittee shall document in the inspection log any issues discovered during the inspections (e.g. leaking tanks or water accumulation) and any actions taken by the Permittee to resolve these issues.

 II.E.3.
-The Permittee shall label used oil storage tanks, piping, drums and containers with the words “Used Oil” and a PCB content label when the PCBs concentration are equal to or greater than 2 ppm.
+The Permittee shall label used oil storage tanks, piping, drums and containers with the words “Used Oil”.
 Drums or containers with any undrained used oil filters shall be labeled as “Used Oil or Used Oil Filters (Undrained).”

 II.E.4.
 The Permittee shall keep drums and containers of used oil closed except while removing or adding used oil.